garychou/postindustrial/docs/teach-the-1k/lessons.md

 ---
-title: Lessons
+title: Insights
 sidebarDepth: 1
 pageClass: workshop
 next: /teach-the-1k/workshop/
 ---

-# Lessons
+# Insights

-Here’s what we learned from the experience of both preparing for and running the Teach the 1K seminar and workshop.
+Here’s what we learned from the 10-month process of both preparing for and running the Teach the 1K seminar and workshop.

 ## There is a burgeoning interest in teaching people to confront uncertainty.